PinkyRabbit/my-js-vim-cfg-v2/README.md

 ## Font

-To edit font and font size you should set up it inside Konsole settings
+To edit font and font size you should set up it inside Konsole settings.
+For correct NERDTree working you should install [Nerd compatible font](https://github.com/ryanoasis/vim-devicons#installation) and next [set it inside vimrc](https://github.com/ryanoasis/vim-devicons/wiki/Installation#set-font).
+By default I use `Noto` font and it easy can be install from [AUR repo](https://aur.archlinux.org/packages/nerd-fonts-noto/).
+But if you won't use `Noto` - you should install one other [follow on of instructions](https://github.com/ryanoasis/nerd-fonts).

+ps. don't forget to reboot pc after new font was installed

 ## Themes